 All ladders manufactured and supplied within the United Kingdom and the European Union should be manufactured to specified standards and correctly classified.
-These requirements apply to all portable ladder types and include both step ladders, platform steps and extension ladders.
-Specialist single use ladders, (eg. pole ladders, loft ladders), and fixed access ladders, (eg. static roof access ladders), are not intended for classification under these standards.
+These requirements apply to all portable ladder types and include step ladders, platform steps and extension ladders.
+Specialist single use ladders, (eg. loft ladders, window cleaning ladders), and fixed access ladders, (eg. static roof access ladders), are not intended for classification under these standards.

 There are three main classifications of ladder – Class 1, Class EN131 and Class III.
 Each classification indicates the safe working load that a ladder is designed to support.